AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    You can specify the duration&nbsp;while adding an activity module in a course for activity type File Submission and&nbsp;xAPI-based modules.&nbsp;

+1. After you've added a module, you can mark the module as previewable by a learner.
+Enable the checkbox, **Learner Preview**.
+When a learner visits the course, they can preview the course.

+   An Author, while creating a course, can mark a course as free or paid.

+   The data about the courses are copied to Adobe Commerce.
+The data is synced on demand.

+   Unless the data is synced, a learner cannot buy a course.
+The **Buy Now** or **Add to Cart **button is disabled.

+   ### UNSUPPORTED FEATURES

+   * Recurred Certifications.
+   * A manager approved/nominated courses.
+   * LinkedIn Content Marketplace courses.
+   * Harvard Manage Mentor courses are not available for purchase.
+   * Acquired courses are not available for purchase.

 1. Similarly, add modules for Prework and Testout modes.
 1. Choose the sequencing type for modules as Ordered or Unordered based on your preference.